 The thing about snow is that it doesn’t contain that much water.
 Only 5 to 10 percent of its weight is water.
 As such, if the dog wants to get as much water as it can, it has to eat as much snow as it can, too.

 It is for this reason that all dogs should have access to clean and fresh drinking water every day.
-Having a pet drinking fountain helps.
+Having a dog water fountain helps.
 If not, the water in their bowls can be replaced at least twice a day.

 - Better Taste of Snow